Damelin: Student life

 Students have access to the College Driver Programme, a programme coordinated on each campus by Damelin and Toyota that allows students to practice their basic parking and driving techniques.

 Prospective students have the option to undertake a free career analysis that will assist them in deciding which course and career path is most suitable for them.

-Students are legible for a partial bursary based on their cultural, academic or athletic performance in high school as part of the Damelin Achiever Bursary Awards initiative.
+Students are eligible for a partial bursary based on their cultural, academic or athletic performance in high school as part of the Damelin Achiever Bursary Awards initiative.
 The discounts are not cumulative and they are granted based on the highest level of achievement of the student.
 The following table illustrates the extent to which a student's fees may be discounted.

 Students who study for the Bachelor of Commerce in Marketing and Business Management, Accounting or Information Management can download course material from Damelin's website.

 Students will have free access to Wi-Fi facilities on selected campuses as per the next phase of Project Athena, in which Telkom will provide Wi-Fi infrastructure to campuses.

 Campuses

-Damelin has 17 campuses across South Africa in various cities, including but not limited to Johannesburg, Port Elizabeth, Pretoria, Cape Town, Durban, Bloemfontein and East London.
+Damelin has 6 campuses across South Africa in various cities, including but not limited to Johannesburg, Port Elizabeth, Pretoria, Cape Town, Durban.

-All of the current campuses are situated within South Africa's borders in 5 of South Africa's 9 provinces: Eastern Cape, Free State, Gauteng, Kwa-Zulu Natal and Western Cape, the first of which was established in the 1960s in Johannesburg, Gauteng.
+All of the current campuses are situated within South Africa's borders in five of South Africa's nine provinces: Gauteng, Kwa-Zulu Natal and Western Cape, the first of which was established in the 1960s in Johannesburg, Gauteng.

-Eastern Cape

-There are two campuses based in the Eastern Cape.
-One is based in Port Elizabeth and the other in East London.

-The East London campus was established in 1992.

-Free State

-There is one campus based in the Free State.
-It is based in Bloemfontein and was founded in 1991.
-On 2 August 2013, it was announced that the Bloemfontein campus would be relocating to a larger premises.
-The campus is located on Charlotte Maxeke Street.